 - It is much easier to explore younger sites’ link building techniques, simply because they have fewer backlinks than the ones that are 3+ years old;

-- With new sites you will see techniques that really work now (not 2 years ago);
+- With new sites you will see techniques that work now (not two years ago);

 - New sites are most likely to use new techniques, so that’s great for educative purposes.

-This plugin allows you to quickly evaluate your competitor’s age, traffic, both linkdomain and page backlink numbers, Google index and PR data, even Yahoo and Dmoz directories and social media mentions.
-This provides exhaustive information necessary to make the decision if this site is worth further analysing.
+This plugin allows you to quickly evaluate your competitor’s age, traffic, both link domain and page backlink numbers, Google index and PR data, even Yahoo and Dmoz directories and social media mentions.
+This provides exhaustive information necessary to make the decision if this site is worth further analyzing.
 It also saves time immensely by showing you all the information on one page in a readable and sortable way.